Hurriyat Leader Appeals UNO To Enforce Its Resolutions In Kashmir - UrduPoint

 When asked as how much it caused impact globally, Ghulam Muhammed Safi said, observance of black day has kept alive spirit of freedom among people of both sides of Kashmir valley.
 In addition, people especially new generation, come to know about how ruthlessly the oppressive forces had broken into the valley and pushed entire region into hell of destruction, he added.

-He said the oppressive measures adopted by Indian forces cannot deter the people of Jammu and Kashmir from demanding their right to self-determination in accordance with the UN Security Council resolutions( (UNSC).
+He said the oppressive measures adopted by Indian forces cannot deter the people of Jammu and Kashmir from demanding their right to self-determination in accordance with the UN Security Council resolutions.

-He said despite brazen violations of all international laws, repeated Human Rights violations and in the face of unprecedented ruthless military siege, the Kashmiri people remain undaunted in their struggle for self-determination.
+He said despite brazen violations of all international laws, repeated HR violations and in the face of unprecedented ruthless military siege, the Kashmiri people remain undaunted in their struggle for self-determination.